kaviara-14/Terraform-Learning/InterviewPrep/Interviewprep.md

 * we can use modular-approach
 * we can use alias to specify the instance in which region it needs to be created

+34. You are managing a Terraform codebase for a multi-environment setup (dev, staging, and prod).
+A recent change in the dev environment caused an issue in the staging environment.
+How would you design a strategy to manage Terraform code changes to prevent such issues in the future?

+* use terraform workspace, create a statefile for each environment
+* store it in remote backend s3 bucket and state locking using dynamodb
+* use modular approach to re-use the code for multi environment
+* either u can create a differnet tfvars file or u can use condition to pass the arguments